ansible/ansible/docs/docsite/rst/windows_setup.rst

 created.
 The best option to choose from depends on how each environment is setup, e.g. use GPO when in a domain environment vs quickconfig when spinning a new host in the cloud not in a domain.
-The three different ways a listener can be set up are:
+The three different ways a listener can be set up which are:

 * Using ``winrm quickconfig`` for HTTP or
   ``winrm quickconfig -transport:https`` for HTTPS.
 This is the simplest option